JordanMitev/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 ## Styles and Themes

-### Icons Disappear after Upgrade
+### Issue: Icons Disappear after Upgrade

 As of the R1 2017 release, Kendo UI widgets utilize font-icons instead of sprites.
 This approach outdates some CSS, which are now removed from the built-in styles.

 **Solution**

-To provide for the backward compatibility of any custom icons you add to your project, include the following styles in your application:
+To provide backward compatibility for any custom icons that you add to your project, include the following styles in your application:

 ```css
 /* Provides backward compatibility support for custom sprites */